-All the Regulatory / Supervisory bodies that impact the Group operations through oversight or obligation to comply with their regulatory framework etc (please refer to Appendix A).
+All the Regulatory / Supervisory bodies that impact the Group operations through oversight or obligation to comply with their laws/regulations/directives etc (please refer to Appendix A).

-3. Compliance Chart / Matrix
+3. Compliance Chart

-An updated register of the new and existing Regulatory Framework that affect the BoC Group and its subsidiaries.
-It is maintained by Compliance Division and identifies in cooperation with the respective BoC Group's departments /subsidiaries, the compliance obligations emanating from the Regulatory Framework and provides information on pending issues and necessary actions for them to comply.
+4. An updated register of the existing Regulatory Framework that affect the Bank and its subsidiaries.
+It is maintained by Compliance Division and identifies in cooperation with the respective Bank's departments /subsidiaries, the compliance obligations emanating from the Regulatory Framework and provides information on pending issues and necessary actions for them to comply.
+Owner of law/directive/regulation